aradhana14nov/Prometheus-Operator-Playground/tutorials/monitoring-using-prometheus.md

 - Prometheus actively screens targets in order to retrieve metrics from them.

-- Prometheus is the one deciding whom to scrap and how often to scrap them.

 - In order to monitor systems, Prometheus will periodically scrap them.

 - Prometheus expects to retrieve metrics via HTTP calls done to endpoints that are defined in Prometheus configuration.

-If we take the example of a web application, located at http://localhost:3000 , app will expose metrics as plain text at a certain URL, http://localhost:3000/metrics .From there, on a given scrap interval, Prometheus will pull data from this targets using  prebuilt exporters.

-Lets take example of MariaDB Server.
+Lets take the example of MariaDB Server.
 Here, we will explain the monitoring of MariaDB Sever using Prometheus.

 ### Prometheus monitoring steps to MariaDB Server